watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    Replace the bracketed values in the command as follows:

-   - [PRIVATEKEYNAME]: Use the private key name ".ssh/fabmedical," created above.
+   - `[PRIVATEKEYNAME]`: Use the private key name `.ssh/fabmedical`, created above.

-   - [BUILDAGENTUSERNAME]: Use the username for the VM, such as adminfabmedical.
+   - `[BUILDAGENTUSERNAME]`: Use the username for the VM, such as adminfabmedical.

-   - [BUILDAGENTIP]: The IP address for the build agent VM, retrieved in the previous step.
+   - `[BUILDAGENTIP]`: The IP address for the build agent VM, retrieved in the previous step.

    ```bash
    ssh -i .ssh/fabmedical adminfabmedical@52.174.141.11
    ```

-4. When asked to confirm if you want to connect, as the authenticity of the connection cannot be validated, type "yes".
+4. When asked to confirm if you want to connect, as the authenticity of the connection cannot be validated, type `yes`.

 5. When asked for the passphrase for the private key you created previously, enter this value.